Armenia

 Certifications and legalizations:

-Bulgaria and Armenia are parties to the 1961 Hague Convention Abolishing the Requirement of Legalisation for Foreign Public Documents.
+The Republic of Bulgaria and the Republic of Armenia are parties to the 1961 Hague Convention Abolishing the Requirement of Legalisation of Foreign Public Documents.
 Therefore, the documents/deeds drawn up in each of the two countries should bear an Apostille by the respective Ministry of Foreign Affairs, as well as be translated and duly authenticated in order to serve before the authorities of the other country.